Courses & Credit

 Because of Hamilton’s flexible curriculum, you have considerable freedom in choosing courses before you arrive at Hamilton in January.
 Take the opportunity to explore new subject areas in the liberal arts, to begin or refine your skills in a foreign language or to strengthen a current area of academic weakness.

 Remember: You are not required to take courses for which you can receive Hamilton credit.
 If something looks interesting or useful to you, you might consider enrolling in it for your own benefit regardless of credit status.
 However, you are responsible for making sure that credits earned at other institutions will transfer to your Hamilton transcript.
 It is important to stay in touch with the Registrar’s Office regarding your course selection.

-Should you choose to take courses during the fall, you must plan to take courses that are similar to courses offered by Hamilton.
+Should you choose to take courses for credit during the fall, you must plan to take courses that are similar to courses offered by Hamilton.
 Comparing descriptions of the courses you are considering with descriptions of courses in the Hamilton catalogue is one way to do this.
-Note that the entire Hamilton catalogue is available online.

 - Courses in trade fields such as journalism, accounting, health and human services, criminal justice, and business.
 Since Hamilton has a liberal arts curriculum, these courses are sometimes difficult or impossible to transfer here.

 - Math courses in sequence prior to Calculus 1 such as pre-calculus or college-level algebra.